St. James Park

 The St. James Road Terrace has the simplest design of all four sides of St. James Park.

 It is a single tier of standing terrace split into a larger and smaller section that are separated from one enough by a path that leads to the outer concourse and exit gate.
+A large electronic screen sits atop the St. James Road Terrace, and this can be seen by those in other parts of the stadium.

 Your view of the pitch is perfectly clear from either section as there are no supporting pillars coming down from the roof, but the St. James Road Terrace doesn’t have windshields in place at either end.
 There is however a pair of stacked portacabins in the southwest corner which can help in protecting this end of the St. James Road Terrace.